 You can totally grill salmon on foil and there are benefits.
 However, one of the reasons for cooking on the grill is the flavor that comes from the flame.
-One of the benefits of cooking on foil is how easy it is to place it on the grill and remove it all without having to turn it or get any dishes dirt.
+The main benefit of cooking on foil is how easy it is to place it on the grill and remove it all without having to turn it or get any dishes dirty.

 Place the salmon filet on aluminum foil that you have created a rim around.
 Drizzle the fish with olive oil, season with salt & pepper and leave it skin-side down.
 Place directly on the hot grill and cook on the one side (turn if desired) until it reaches the desired internal temperature.
 Remove the salmon and foil from the grill and place directly on a serving platter.

 Sauces for Grilled Salmon